 - The current threshold for discretionary relief is £16,500.

-For an application form and further details contact North Somerset Council Rates’ Helpline on 01934 888 143.
+For more information, including an application form visit North Somerset Council's website or contact North Somerset Council Rates’ Helpline on 01934 888 143.

 Information about appeals, arrears, payments and other relief schemes